ksator/junos-automation-with-ansible/junos_rpc/readme.md

 Requirement on Junos devices: enable netconf on junos.

 Playbooks:
 - **pb.yml**: it passes an rpc to junos devices and save the output on the Ansible server.
+- **pb.2.yml**: it passes an rpc with arguments to a junos device, and print the rpc reply in json

 Usage:
 ```